 Why novated leases fall short today

 Traditional novated leases were designed for a different era of work and mobility.
 While they still offer tax benefits, several factors make them less suitable for modern Australian workers.
-Novated subscriptions on the other hand are a flexible novated lease alternative.

 The shortcomings of traditional novated leases